dgryski/go-perfbook/performance.md

   * reducing pointer chasing
   * temporal and spacial locality: use what you have and what's nearby as much as possible
   * memory prefetching; frequently ineffective; lack of intrinsics means function call overhead
+  * make the first 64-bytes of your struct count
 * branch prediction
   * remove branches from inner loops: if a { for { } } else { for { } }